Writing New Jersey Life

 Part of the “Many Voices” Timeline of the experiences of the Pullman Porters

 A 1903 Pullman Palace railroad car, the Sunbeam, came to Hildene after a national search and a meticulous restoration process.
 The luxurious sleeper car, used by President McKinley, reporters for Theodore Roosevelt’s 1912 campaign, and a part of FDR’s funeral train is 75 feet long vs. today’s 60.
 A timeline “Many Voices” begins with the Emancipation Proclamation on January 1, 1863, which links directly to the hiring of the first Pullman porters who were freed slaves after the Civil War through the Civil Rights Movement in 1963.
 The long view of history is that the job of porter offered opportunity, social exposure, and income, which led to the creation of an African-American middle class and respect for the porters within their communities.
 Access to newspapers through travel provided information for family and friends on jobs and conditions in the North.
-The day-to-day reality was that it was a difficult job with sometimes discouraging anonymity and little room to advance.
+The day-to-day reality was that it was a difficult job with sometimes discouraging anonymity and little room to advance, but the porters fulfilled their duties with pride and dignity.
 The informative staff offer in-depth information about the period and Friends of Hildene notes the website of the Vermont African American Heritage Trail for those who are interested in learning more about similar historical sights.

 One aspect of New Jersey history for regular readers connects Robert to Jersey City where Edwin Booth, the most famous and distinguished stage actor in the country and founder of The Players in New York City, saved his life.
 Changing trains in the early 1860’s, the 17 year old Robert, pushed in the crowd, fell between the platform and a departing train.
 Edwin pulled him up, not knowing who he was.
 Robert gratefully recounted the incident to Colonel Adam Badeau on General Grant’s staff who sent a letter of thanks to the famous actor.
 Edwin, ironically, was traveling with John T. Ford, owner of Ford’s Theatre.
 After President Lincoln’s assassination in 1865 by Edwin’s younger brother John, when Robert was by his father’s bedside when he passed, the letter reportedly gave Edwin comfort.